onflow/nft-storefront/docs/documentation.md

-# Primer
+## Primer
-NFTStorefrontV2 contract comes to life to fulfil the growing demand for a non-custodial marketplace on the FLOW blockchain. p2p dapps can create an NFT marketplace using the API's offered by the NFTStorefrontV2 contract and allow the sellers to list the NFTs to their dApp or may allow creating listing for the different marketplaces like OpenSea, Rariable, BloctoBay etc.
+NFTStorefrontV2 contract lets you create a *non-custodial marketplace* on the FLOW blockchain.

+p2p dapps can create an NFT marketplace using the API's offered by the NFTStorefrontV2 contract and allow the sellers to list the NFTs to their dApp and can allow creating NFT listings for different marketplaces like OpenSea, Rariable, BloctoBay etc.

 ![dapps_1](https://user-images.githubusercontent.com/14581509/191749748-714f9d8f-cb41-4be4-a3d2-ec84cb8b5ffb.png)

-The above depicts how dApps can leverage the NFTStorefrontV2 and create their marketplace to allow p2p purchases.
+Developers should use the NFTStorefrontV2 to create their marketplace to enable p2p purchases.
 The diagram below shows how dApps can facilitate the creation of NFT listings for different marketplaces and how marketplaces can filter their listings.

 ![dapps_2](https://user-images.githubusercontent.com/14581509/191753605-e1c48a57-0c3c-4509-808b-8fee4e7d32e8.png)

-While with the help of NFTStorefrontV2, marketplaces can tap into the vibrant FLOW NFT ecosystem and allow NFT holders to list their NFTs and enable creator royalties.
+Using the NFTStorefrontV2, marketplaces can instantly and easily tap into the vibrant FLOW NFT ecosystem and allow NFT holders to list their NFTs and enables creator royalties.

 ![marketplace_1](https://user-images.githubusercontent.com/14581509/191755699-fe0570cb-80a3-408c-8eef-4051e3209481.png)

-## Functional Overview
+**Functional Overview**

 A general purpose sale support contract for NFTs implementing the Flow [`NonFungibleToken`](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) standard.
 Each account that wants to list NFTs for sale creates a `Storefront` resource to store in their account and lists individual sales within that Storefront as Listings.
 There is usually one Storefront per account held at the `/storage/NFTStorefrontV2`, and it can handle deals of all NFT types.

 Each listing can define one or more sale cuts taken out of the sale price to go to one or more addresses.
 Listing fees, royalties, or other considerations can be paid using sale cuts.
 Also, the listing can include a commission as one of these sale cuts is paid to whoever facilitates the purchase.

-Listing can have an optional list of marketplace receiver capabilities used to receive the commission for fulfilling the listing.
+Listings can have an optional list of marketplace [receiver capabilities](https://developers.flow.com/cadence/language/capability-based-access-control) used to receive the commission for fulfilling the listing.
 An NFT may be listed in one or more Listings, and the validity of each listing can easily be checked.

 Since the Storefront can support any NFT and Fungible Token type, purchasers can watch for the `Listing` events’ NFT types and IDs to catch sales of moments that interest them.
 More importantly, marketplace apps and other sale aggregator apps can watch for `Listing` events and list items of interest for their users to buy through their UIs easily.
 They should be incentivized to do this because sales can provide commissions for marketplaces that show and execute the final sale.

-# Selling NFTs
+## Selling NFTs

 NFTStorefrontV2 offers a generic process for creating the listing for an NFT.
-It provides all the essential APIs to manage their listings independently.
-However, many marketplaces create a single storefront resource to manage different individual listings.
+It provides all the essential APIs to manage those listings independently.

+Many marketplaces create a single storefront resource to manage different individual listings.
 We recommend creating the listing under the user-owned storefront resource to make it trustless and platform-independent.
 Users should possess the `Storefront` resource under their account to create the listing using the storefront contract.

-**Journey for creating a successful listing using the NFTStorefrontV2 contract.**
+## Creating a successful listing using the NFTStorefrontV2 contract.

 As recommended above, the first step is to create and store the [Storefront resource](#resource-storefront) in the user account using the [setup_account](https://github.com/onflow/nft-storefront/blob/main/transactions/setup_account.cdc) transaction.

 The next step is to create a listing under the newly created storefront resource.
 If the user (repetitive) already holds the storefront resource, then use the existing resource.
 The seller can come with multiple requirements for listing their NFTs, and We try our best to cover most of them below.

-**Scenario 1:** Selling NFTs corresponds to more than one cryptocurrency, i.e. FLOW, FUSD etc.
+### **Scenario 1:** Selling NFTs corresponds to more than one cryptocurrency, i.e. FLOW, FUSD etc.

 The NFTStorefrontV2 contract doesn’t support selling an NFT for multiple different currencies with a single listing.
 However, this can be achieved by creating multiple listings for the same NFT for each different currency.